How to Choose CRM Software: A Practical Buying Guide

 To help, answer these questions:

-By mapping out your goals and expectations, you can focus on CRM software that actively works to improve your operations, not on things you don’t need.
+By mapping out your goals and expectations, you can focus on CRM software that actively works to improve your operations, a crucial step given research from Gallup shows only 15% of U.S. workers feel their organization has communicated a clear plan for integrating new AI technologies.

 Step #2: Assess your budget